-It is necessary to distinguish between money and those assets denominated in the money of account.
+It is necessary to distinguish between money as a measuring unit and those assets denominated in the money of account.
 Thus, bank deposits are not money, but are denominated in the social unit of account-that is, money (the dollar in the US).
 Similarly, it is necessary to distinguish between money and those various functions performed by assets denominated in the unit of account: money is not what money does.
 Some money-denominated assets function as media of exchange or means of payment.
 While these functions are typically fulfilled by certain money-denominated assets, this does not make any particular asset that so functions money.

-Much of the confusion over whether primitive economies use "money" results because those who study such societies merely look to see whether these might have any objects which perform some of the functions we associate with modern "money".
+Much of the confusion over whether primitive economies use "money" results because those who study such societies merely look to see whether these "primitive" societies might have any objects which perform some of the functions we associate with modern "money."
 Once money is clearly separated from some of the functions it performs in modern monetary economies, it becomes apparent that primitive "monies" are not money.

-The rest of this paper seeks to identify the origins of money and the development of the modern financial system on the bases of this view of money in the modern economy and of the analyses of comparative anthropology and comparative history of pre-capitalist societies.
+In the following sections, this paper seeks to identify the origins of money and the development of the modern financial system, following this alternative view of money.

 PRIMITIVE "EXCHANGE" AND PRIMITIVE "MONEY"

-The orthodox explanation of the origins of money is based on the existence of an economy based on barter exchange in formal markets (the fairground barter) which predates the introduction of "money".
-But this is neither historically accurate, nor is it coherent.12 The institutional prerequisites to the development of market exchange include the existence of private, alienable, property, recognition of individual responsibility, self-interested behavior, and forward-looking production.
-Yet, the historical examples of barter exchange used to justify the traditional approach show none of these characteristics.
-I will argue first that primitive "exchange" or "barter" did not lead to the development of markets; second, that money did not develop out of primitive "exchange"; third, that "credit money"13 predated commodity money and government money; and fourth, that the quantity of credit money has never been constrained by the quantity of central bank liabilities as in the "multiplier" story.
+The orthodox explanation of the origins of money is based on the existence of an economy based on barter exchange in formal markets (the fairground barter) which predates the introduction of "money."
+But this is neither historically accurate, nor is it coherent.
+The institutional prerequisites to the development of market exchange include the existence of private, alienable property, recognition of individual responsibility, self-interested behavior, and forward-looking production.
+Yet, the historical examples of barter exchange used to justify the traditional approach rarely show any of these characteristics.
+This paper will argue first that primitive "exchange" or "barter" did not lead to the development of markets; second, that money did not develop out of primitive "exchange;" third, that both "fiat money" and "credit money" predated coined "commodity money;" and fourth, that the quantity of credit money has never been constrained by the quantity of central bank liabilities, as in the "multiplier" story.

 The exchanges that occur in tribal societies are "public acts performed in regard to the status of persons and other self-propelling things..."
-[Polanyi 1971, p.
-75]; these exchanges have as their main aim to "exchange articles which are of no practical use..."
-[Malinowski 1932, p.
-86]; sometimes "the identically same object is exchanged back and forth between the partners...the sole purpose of the exchange is to draw relationships closer by strengthening the ties of reciprocity" [Polanyi 1971, p.
-74]; exchanges were frequently made to equalize wealth, rather than to achieve mutually beneficial allocations of resources; and there was generally no fixed exchange rate among exchanged goods--the exchange rates would depend upon the status of the parties to the exchange.
-[Heinsohn and Steiger 1983]14
+(Polanyi 1971, p.
+75); these exchanges have as their main aim to "exchange articles which are of no practical use..."
+(Malinowski 1932, p.
+860; sometimes "the identically same object is exchanged back and forth between the partners...the sole purpose of the exchange is to draw relationships closer by strengthening the ties of reciprocity" (Polanyi 1971, p.
+74); exchanges were frequently made to equalize wealth, rather than to achieve mutually beneficial allocations of resources; and there was generally no fixed exchange rate among exchanged goods-the exchange rates would depend upon the status of the parties to the exchange (Heinsohn and Steiger 1983).